Scalingo/documentation/_posts/languages/ruby/2015-06-23-rails-integration-gems.md

 title: Rails integration to the platform
 modified_at: 2015-06-23 00:00:00
 categories: ruby
-tags: application ruby server rails languages
+tags: integration application ruby server rails languages
-permalink: /ruby/rails-integration-gems/
 ---

 To completely integrate Ruby on Rails to the Scalingo platform, it has to respect the